-Fund Fund Objective and Investments Held Trustee Objective and Expected Risk and Return Roche World ESG Equity Tracker Fund From 6 October 2020: The Fund aims to provide returns by tracking closely the performance of the MSCI World ESG Focus Low Carbon As part of the changes implemented on 6 October 2020, the Trustee views the Fund as an appropriate replacement to the BlackRock (30:70) Currency Hedged Global Equity Index Fund.
-(From 6 October 2020) Screened Index (hedged), the The Fund to The Fund targets risk, return characteristics similar to those of the Fu tra pe ES So the Th ex Er Go wh ex Th se co From 12 December 2023: The Fund aims to provide returns by tracking closely the performance of the MSCI World ESG Focus Low Carbon Screened Index (50% hedged), the Fund's benchmark index. parent index, MSCI World Index, and is therefore likely to have similar risk and return characteristics to the fund being replaced.
-From 12 December 2023, the Trustee agreed to reduce the level of currency hedging in the Fund to a 50% currency The fund also aims to maximise exposure to positive Environmental, Social and Governance ("ESG") factors while minimising the carbon exposure. hedge.
+Fund Fund Objective and Investments Held Trustee Objective and Expected Risk and Return Roche World ESG Equity Tracker Fund From 6 October 2020: The Fund aims to provide returns by tracking closely the performance of the MSCI World ESG Focus Low Carbon As part of the changes implemented on 6 October 2020, the Trustee view the Fund as an appropriate replacement to the BlackRock (30:70) Currency Hedged Global Equity Index Fund.
+(From 6 October 2020) Screened Index (hedged), the Fund's benchmark index.
+The Fund targets risk, return characteristics similar to those of the From 12 December 2023: The Fund aims to provide returns by tracking closely the performance of the MSCI World ESG Focus Low Carbon Screened Index (50% hedged), the Fund's benchmark index. parent index, MSCI World Index, and is therefore likely to have similar risk and return characteristics to the fund being replaced.
+From 12 December 2023, the Trustee agreed to reduce the level of currency hedging in the Fund to a 50% currency The fund also aims to maximise exposure to positive Environmental, Social and Governance ("ESG ") factors while minimising the carbon exposure. hedge.
 The Fund invests in equity securities (e.g. shares) of companies that make up the Benchmark Index.